Eyelid Surgery Houston

 What happens during Blepharoplasty (Eyelid Surgery)?

-Eyelid surgery is an outpatient procedure that is usually performed under IV sedation and a local anesthetic at our on-site surgical facility.
+Eyelid surgery is an outpatient procedure that can be performed awake with local anesthesia in our in-office procedure room or under IV sedation and a local anesthetic at our in-office operating room.
 The time required for the surgery will depend on the complexity of each individual case.

 What can I expect while recovering from Blepharoplasty (Eyelid Surgery)?